nabeulislam/road-to-machine-learning/19-sql-database-fundamentals/sql-database.md

 # SQL and Database Fundamentals Complete Guide

 Comprehensive guide to SQL and database management for data science.
+This guide takes you from absolute beginner to advanced SQL user with detailed explanations, examples, and real-world applications.

 ## Table of Contents